hnarayanan/harishnarayanan.org/content/writing/tensorflow-artistic-style.md

 ## So what is Prisma and how might it work?

-Prisma is a phone app (iPhone and Android at the time this piece was written) that allows you to transfer the style of one image, say a renaissance painting, onto the content of another, say a picture of your baby.
+Prisma is a mobile app (iPhone and Android at the time this piece was written) that allows you to transfer the style of one image, say a renaissance painting, onto the content of another, say a picture of your baby.
 Here's a demo of the kind of images it generates.